Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Introduction

-The study of the capabilities of these detectors as well as the reconstruction of cosmic ray shower parameters in detail requires full simulations of the shower and the radio pulses at a large variety of locations what becomes quite demanding of computing resources.
-This has become a natural obstacle for progress since these simulations have to be performed for a wide range of energies, shower geometries and primary particle compositions what inevitably is a very lengthy and arduous task.
-Needless to say that a comprehensive parameterization of the patterns of the electric field at ground level would be most welcome as an alternative.
+The devised method reduces the calculation of the pattern at ground level to the pattern along a single line which can be sampled at a few points.
+This has a drastic effect on the required computing resources.
+This is of utmost importance since the study of the capabilities of detectors exploiting the radio technique as well as the reconstruction of cosmic ray shower parameters in detail requires full simulations of the shower and the radio pulses at a large variety of locations.
+Needless to say that a comprehensive parameterization of the patterns of the electric field at ground level would be most welcome as an alternative \cite{LOFAR_param_paper}.
 The approach presented here can be considered a step forward in this direction, since it can also simplify the creation of parameterizations.